Natallia-Sukharava/project_wiki-app/README.md

 Allows viewing a full article by clicking its title.
 Automatically updates the article list after creating a new one.
 Includes a development proxy (vite.config.js) to connect frontend and backend seamlessly.
+The frontend also supports viewing historical article versions in read-only mode via the Versions UI.

 ## Installation